Faisal3li/Project-0/README.md

 # Tic-Tac-Toe
 Board games have been played in most cultures and societies throughout centuries.
-Here I present to you a board game called _Tic-Tac-Toe_.
+Here I present to you a board game called _Tic-Tac-Toe_.It's a simple game, where the competitors have to use diffrent strategies to get three in a row either vertically, horizontally, or even diagonally.
 We have no idea who created the original game.
 An early alternative of Tic-tac-toe was played in the Roman Empire, around the first century BC.
 It was called Terni Lapilli.

 ![Tic-Tac-Toe](https://images.zgallerie.com/is/image/ZGallerie/hero/tic-tac-toe-game-black-silver-181269802.jpg)